Kittyskj/FreeFromMi/Xiaomi_ata.md

-# Xiaomi / MIUI — Ad & Tracking Hosts (Curated List)
+# Xiaomi / MIUI — Ad & Tracking Hosts

 **Purpose:** Compact, grouped list of domains related to advertising, tracking, analytics, telemetry, crash reporting, A/B tests and related services.
 Each entry includes a short, factual note about typical data involved and risk tags.